ned14/outcome/doc/src/content/_index.md

 is expected to pass a second Boost peer review, and be submitted to WG21 for standardisation into the standard C++ library.
 {{% /notice %}}

-One motivation for this library is to manage errors reported by different means using a single minimum overhead framework.
-This motivating example should clarify:

-{{% snippet "motivating_example.cpp" "motivating_example" %}}